-Upon receiving a complete application, the Career Cervices department will review the application and ensure that minimum requirements are met.
+Upon receiving a complete application, the Career Services department will review the application and ensure that minimum requirements are met.
 Eligible applicants will then be added to the applicant pool and resumes will be submitted to employers based on interest.
 Completing the co-op application does not guarantee a co-op placement

 Once a co-op has been secured for the student, the student will be registered by Career Services for the appropriate co-op course.
+Co-op students agree to follow all pre-employment requirements set forth by the company, including but not limited to drug tests and background checks.